| Author |

 Engine code: ALH / 66Kw

-The timing belt was replaced at 90,000 km, but this problem was also present before.
+The timing belt was replaced at 90,000 km, but this problem was also present before that.
 Diagnostics have never shown anything.

 Regards,